frederic-perez/AmE-dictionary/data/dictionary.md

 __annuity__ (annuities) :two::hammer:
 __annum__ _n_
 __anomic__
+__anonymous tip__ _idiom_ Information about something (typically criminal or illegal activity) that is offered by an anonymous source.
 __anorak__ _n_ :two::hammer:
 __answer for__ _phr v_ To be responsible for something bad.
 __answer__ :mute:[ans~~w~~er]